-The Group has provided guarantees in respect of workers compensation insurance of \$25,273,000 (2015: \$22,565,000) and for the performance of certain contracts by subsidiary entities.
+The Group has provided guarantees in respect of workers compensation insurance of \$21,140,000 (2016: \$25,273,000) and for the performance of certain contracts by subsidiary entities.
 It is not expected that these guarantees will be called upon.

-ated Group

-2016 \$'000 2015 \$'000

-Note 31 Secured borrowings \$ 000 \$ 000
+Note 31 Secured borrowings \$'000 \$'000

-1,000 01 Secured Sollowings

-The total l secured liabilities (current and non-current) are as follows:
+The total se cured liabilities (current and non-current) are as follows:

-] Bank loans 290

-] Lease liabilities 5,226 1,509
+Lea se liabilities 3,277 5,226

-5 226 1 700

-5,226 1,799

-ledged as security

-Lease lia abilities are effectively secured as the rights to the relevant assets revert to the lessor/lend ler in the event of default.
+ged as security ities are effectively secured as the rights to the relevant assets revert to the lessor/lend er in the event of default.

-The carr ying amounts of assets pledged as security for current and non-current borrowings are:
+g amounts of assets pledged as security for current and non-current borrowings are:

-ated Group
+The early h g uniounts of ussets prouged us security for euriont and non-eurient correctings are.
+Consolid ated Group

-2016 2015
+2017 2016

-1 Non-current \$'000 \$'000
+\$'000 \$'000

+Nor i-current

-Non-current Finance lease & hire purchase agreements
+Fin ance lease & hire purchase agreements

-- Property, plant and equipment 8,332 2,208
+Р roperty, plant and equipment 5,604 8,332

-i Fixed and floating charge · · · · · · · · · · · · · · · · · · ·

-Property, plant and equipment - 250

-, Total assets pledged as security 8,332 2,458

-Total assets pieugeu as security 0,332 2,430

-a .
-10

-ated Group
+Consolid 2017 ated Group 2016

-2016 \$ 2015 \$
+\$ \$

-Note 3 2 Remuneration of auditors Ψ Ψ
+Note 32 Remuneration of auditors

-During the year the auditors of the Group and their related
+ing the year the auditors of the Group and their related

-practices earned the following remuneration:
+pra ctices earned the following remuneration:

-PricewaterhouseCoopers - Australian firm
+cewaterhouseCoopers - Australian firm

-Audit and review of financial reports of Group entities 754,736 710,125
+lit and review of financial reports of Group entities 788,695 754,736

-Taxation and accounting services 50,871 20,000
+ation and accounting services 180,000 50,871

-Total audit, taxation and accounting services 805,607 730,125
+Tot al audit, taxation and accounting services 968,695 805,607

-Related practices of PricewaterhouseCoopers Australian
+ated practices of PricewaterhouseCoopers Australian

-firm (including overseas PricewaterhouseCoopers firms)
+n (including overseas PricewaterhouseCoopers firms) 1 1 4 5 5 4 9

-Audit and review of the financial reports of Group entities 1,145,540 1,189,017
+Au lit and review of the financial reports of Group entities 1,197,126 1,145,540

-Taxation and accounting services 88,798 97,975

-Total audit, taxation and accounting services 1,234,338 1,286,992
+Taxation and accounting services Total audit, taxation and accounting services

 Non PricewaterhouseCoopers audit firms

-Audit and review of financial reports of Group entities 500,486
+Audit and review of financial reports of Group entities

-200,100